 Antenna TV is one of the digital subchannels I receive over-the-air or via cable.
 I don’t watch it much.
 Back in May 2013, I recorded and timed several episodes to determine if they’re edited.
 Here are the results:

 Crisis (aka Suspense Theatre) #2 – 50:20

 McHale’s Navy – 25:26

 Bachelor Father – 25:29

-The durations of Crisis (Suspense Theatre), McHale’s Navy and Bachelor Father suggest they are uncut.
-Hazel, Father Knows Best and Dennis the Menace, on the other hand, appear to have been cut by about three minutes each.
+The episode lengths for Crisis (aka Suspense Theatre), McHale’s Navy, and Bachelor Father suggest they are uncut.
+Hazel, Father Knows Best, and Dennis the Menace, on the other hand, appear to have been cut by about three minutes each.

 Originally, Antenna TV didn’t feature an on-screen bug in the corner although local affiliates occasionally threw up station identification as required by the FCC.
 The closing credits to all of the above programs were likewise shown without being squeezed for a promotional spot and without a voiceover.
 In mid-2015, however, it began squeezing closing credits to most, if not all, of its shows.
 And in the fall of 2015, Antenna TV began using an on-screen bug.

-Commercial breaks feature little in the way of promotion for Antenna TV.
-There were a few “next” promos and one or two generic spots.
+From what I’ve seen, commercial breaks feature little in the way of promotion for Antenna TV.

 If you’re an Antenna TV viewer, hit the comments with your thoughts.